dimakura/rs.ge/README.md

 ## Configuration

 Configuration is done using `RS.config` object.
-You can predefine `su` and `sp` parameters, which are required in almost every API call for user authentication:
+You can predefine `su` and `sp` parameters (*service user* name and password), which are required in almost every API call for authentication:

 ```ruby
 # configure service